Here is a 12th century icon from the Monastery of St. Catherine at Sinai:

 “And Jacob went out from Beersheba, and went toward Haran.
 And he lighted upon a certain place, and tarried there all night, because the sun was set; and he took of the stones of that place, and put them for his pillows, and lay down in that place to sleep.
 And he dreamed, and behold a ladder set up on the earth, and the top of it reached to heaven: and behold the angels of God ascending and descending on it.”

-The angels on the ladder in the biblical story are replaced in this icon by monks climbing or falling, while the icon angels are just onlookers.
+The angels on the ladder in the biblical story are replaced in the icon of the Ladder of John Kliakos by monks climbing or falling, while the icon angels are just onlookers.

 Now the Ladder as a book has 30 chapters, each corresponding to a rung on the ladder in the icon.
 As you see, the icon ladder has 30 rungs.
 So this icon depicts monks using the moral steps prescribed in the Ladder in order to ascend to heaven.
 Some them fail to keep those standards, and are pulled off the ladder and down by demons, shown here as winged black figures.
 These failed monks fall into the mouth of a dark head at the bottom, representing Hades.
 Those who make it all the way meet Jesus, shown at top right.